 Terms Definitions Procedural Fairness The processes by which an outcome is reached and not the outcome itself.
-With regard to complaint resolution at The University of Queensland, procedural fairness (natural justice) requires that a respondent to a complaint must be provided with: 1. sufficient details of the complaint to enable the respondent to formulate a response; 2. information about the process by which the matter is to be resolved; and 3. opportunity to put their case and respond to the complaint.
-In addition: 1. any decision-maker must act impartially and without bias; 2. all relevant submissions and evidence must be considered; 3. irrelevant matters must not be taken into account; and 4. the complaint must be dealt with in a timely manner.
+With regard to complaint resolution at The University of Queensland, procedural fairness (natural justice) requires that a respondent to a complaint must be provided with: sufficient details of the complaint to enable the respondent to formulate a response; information about the process by which the matter is to be resolved; and opportunity to put their case and respond to the complaint. any decision-maker must act impartially and without bias; all relevant submissions and evidence must be considered; irrelevant matters must not be taken into account; and the complaint must be dealt with in a timely manner.
 SAAAC Student Academic Administrative Appeals Committee UQU The University of Queensland Union (Student Union)